quenerapu/TRECE/README.md

 ## Prerequisites

-- An Apache PHP friendly hosting
+- An Apache PHP friendly hosting.
-- A MySQL/MariaDB database
+- A MySQL/MariaDB database.
-- A [reCAPTCHA](https://google.com/recaptcha) v2 pair of keys (soon it won't be mandatory anymore)
+- A [reCAPTCHA](https://google.com/recaptcha) v2 pair of keys (soon it won't be mandatory anymore).
-- An eMail account just for sending automatic eMails (the classic `noreply@domain.com` account)
+- An eMail account just for sending automatic eMails (the classic `noreply@domain.com` account).
-- One eMail account for you, the administrator
+- One eMail account for you, the administrator.

 ## Installation

 ### Step 1

-Create/Open the empty directory where you want to install TRECE.
+Create/open the empty directory where you want to install TRECE.

 ### Step 2